-Personnel who prepare and check operating procedures and gas mixing instructions shall be technically competent, experienced in the gas business and able to prepare concise and easily understood written instructions.
-They shall have received training in their company's requirements with respect to the style of the instructions they prepare.
-Personnel engaged in preparing gas mixing instructions, in addition to having practical experience of gas mixing operations, shall have a proven knowledge of and access to the physical, chemical and hazardous properties of the gases being handled.
+Personnel who prepare and check operating procedures and gas mixing instructions shall be technically competent, experienced in the gas industry and able to prepare concise and easily understood written instructions.
+They shall have received training in their company's requirements with respect to the style of the gas mixing instructions they prepare.
+Personnel engaged in preparing gas mixing instructions, in addition to having practical experience of gas mixing operations, shall have a proven knowledge of and access to the information on the physical, chemical and hazardous properties of the gases being handled.
+In particular, they shall have access to the latest revision of the SDS of the products.
 They shall also have the necessary mathematical and computer skills (where computers are used) to carry out the appropriate calculations.
 They should also communicate regularly with cylinder filling personnel.
 Additional training requirements include:-

-- a) A good knowledge of applicable legislation. - b) The company system which authorises changes to equipment and procedures. - c) The assessment of material compatibility. - d) The identification of potential hazards and material compatibility issues for products not previously handled.
+- a) Good knowledge of applicable legislation. - b) The company system that authorises changes to equipment and procedures. - c) Assessment of material compatibility. - d) Identification of potential hazards and material compatibility issues for products not previously handled.